 There are really only three sections to managing boundaries with clients: defining boundaries, sharing boundaries, and enforcing boundaries.

-Defining your own boundaries from the start
+Defining your own personal boundaries from the start will set the tone for how you manage boundaries with clients.

 One of the hardest things to do is setting boundaries for yourself from the outset– what are your boundaries?
 Begin by defining those for yourself.
 You may not want clients texting you or you might want to sign off daily at 5pm– your boundaries are unique and ever-changing.